fluid-project/infusion-docs/src/documents/APIChangesFrom1_5To2_0.md

 ##### In 2.0 #####

-In Infusion 2.0 where enactors use relay components, the `finalInit()` and the `onCreate` listener are replaced by declaring a model listener:
+In Infusion 2.0 enactors use model relay components and the `finalInit()` and the `onCreate` listener are replaced by declaring a model listener:

 ```javascript
 fluid.defaults("fluid.prefs.enactor.textSize", {